 The Council of Ministers is usually composed of 60 to 80 Ministers of different ranks.
 The various ranks of Ministers are as follows:

-(a) Cabinet Ministers: Cabinet Ministers are usually made from the top-level leaders of the ruling party.
+Cabinet Ministers are usually made from the top-level leaders of the ruling party.
 They are in charge of major ministries.
 There are about 20 ministers of the Cabinet Rank.

-(b) Minister of State with Independent Charge: These are usually in charge of smaller ministries.
+These are usually in charge of smaller ministries.
 They participate in the Cabinet Meeting only on invitation.

-(c) Minister of State: They are attached to a Cabinet Minister.
+They are attached to a Cabinet Minister.
 Their role is to assist the Cabinet Minister.